SaraSanSan/BI-learning/GoogleBI_1_1_DataDrivenResultsThroughBI.md

 Project planning documents help you confirm project details with your stakeholders and prepare to complete a BI project.

 Be sure to complete this activity before moving on.
 The next course item will provide you with a completed exemplar to compare to your own work.
 You will not be able to access the exemplar until you have completed this activity.

-Scenario
+### Scenario

 Review the following scenario, then complete the step-by-step instructions.

 In this scenario, you are working as a BI professional for a fictional consumer-to-consumer sales company, MarkIt.
 You recently attended a meeting with key stakeholders to gather details about this BI project.
 Refer to the following notes from the meeting.
 Use the information they contain to complete the Stakeholder Requirements Document, Project Requirements Document, and Planning Document.
-If you need additional guidance, refer to the previous reading: Key business intelligence documents
+If you need additional guidance, refer to the previous reading: Key business intelligence documents.

-.

 Note: These notes are intentionally incomplete.
 Keep track of the information that is missing in the notes that will help you complete the templates.

 Meeting Notes:

 Stakeholders:

 	Alice Shi, Vice President of Sales
  	Matías Sosa, Program Manager

 Team members:

 	Ariana Tirado, Data Warehousing Specialist
 	Cornelia Vega, Manager, Data Governance
 	Sam Winters, Data Analyst

 Dashboard needs to be accessible, with large print and text-to-speech alternatives

 Background info: